 “Beach Box” Series (Melbourne, Australia), that depicts simple sheds with no electricity, water, or any features at all other than proximity to sand and water.
 Located in Melbourne, Australia, these beach boxes provide an artful character to the beaches.
 The vivid colors assigned to these sheds, and Gelles’ photographic talent, enhances the value these beach boxes possess.

-Judy Gelles has received her MFA in Photography from Rhode Island School of Design.
-Gelles has exhibited her work at the National Portrait Gallery, London, UK; Sunderland Museum and Winter Gardens, Sunderland, UK; The Beaney Canterbury, Canterbury, UK; Santa Fe University of Art and Design, Santa Fe, NM; Granary Arts Center, Ephraim, UT; Berlin Foto Biennale, Berlin, Germany; Museum of Contemporary Art North Miami, Miami, FL; Los Angeles County Museum of Art, Los Angeles, CA; Delaware Art Museum, Wilmington, DE; Irish Museum of Modern Art, Dublin, Ireland; Photo Center NW, Seattle, WA; Skirball Cultural Center, Los Angeles, CA. She has been awarded the CENTER Award, Second Prize “Curator’s Choice” (2016); First Prize, Prix de la Photgraphie Paris (2013); the Main Line Art Center, Haverford, PA (2011); the William Penn Foundation Grant, Philadelphia, PA (2010) and the Fleisher Challenge Artist (2007).
-Her most recent sponsorship comes from the Lomax Family Foundation Grant (2012).
-Judy Gelles is also in the collection of The Museum of Modern Art in New York and Rio de Janeiro, Brazil; the Philadelphia Museum of Art, Philadelphia, PA; Brooklyn Museum of Art, Brooklyn, NY; Danforth Museum of Art, Framingham, MA; Harvard University Fine Arts Library, Cambridge, MA; Irish Museum of Modern Art, Dublin, Ireland; Los Angeles County Museum of Art, Los Angeles, CA; among many others.
+Judy Gelles received her MFA in Photography from Rhode Island School of Design, Providence, RI.
+Gelles has exhibited her work most notably at the National Portrait Gallery, London, UK; Sunderland Museum and Winter Gardens, Sunderland, UK; Santa Fe University of Art and Design, Santa Fe, NM; Santa Clara University, Santa Clara, CA; Philadelphia Foundation, Philadelphia, PA; Granary Arts Center, Ephraim, UT; Berlin Foto Biennale, Berlin, Germany; Museum of Contemporary Art North Miami, Miami, FL; Los Angeles County Museum of Art, Los Angeles, CA; Delaware Art Museum, Wilmington, DE; Irish Museum of Modern Art, Dublin, Ireland; Photo Center NW, Seattle, WA; Skirball Cultural Center, Los Angeles, CA; and more.
+She has been awarded the CENTER Award, Second Prize “Curator’s Choice” (2016); CFEVA Alumni Travel Grant (2016); First Prize, Prix de la Photgraphie Paris (2013); Lomax Family Foundation Grant (2012); among others.
+Her work is in the collection of The Museum of Modern Art in New York and Rio de Janeiro, Brazil; the Philadelphia Museum of Art, Philadelphia, PA; Brooklyn Museum of Art, Brooklyn, NY; Danforth Museum of Art, Framingham, MA; Harvard University Fine Arts Library, Cambridge, MA; Irish Museum of Modern Art, Dublin, Ireland; Los Angeles County Museum of Art, Los Angeles, CA; among many others.
+Judy Gelles is represented by Pentimenti Gallery in Philadelphia, PA.